ictnlp/RSI-NAT/README.md

 Training New Models
 ------------------
 Train a NAT model using the cross-entropy loss.
 This process usually takes about 10 days.
+You can download our pretrained models [here](https://share.weiyun.com/5lnIanI "here")
 #### IWSLT
 ```bash
 $ sh train_iwslt.sh